Chapter Arts Centre,

-Join us in person and online for the last First Thursday of 2022.
-This month we once again return to Chapter Arts Centre where we'll be joined by guest readers Christopher Meredith and Mari Ellis Dunning.
+Join us in person and online as Seren First Thursday once again returns to Chapter Arts Centre where we'll be joined by guest readers Peter Finch and Philip Gross.
+Join us in person or watch the main readings via Facebook live here facebook.com/events/1558836487917804.

-Where: Media Point, 1st Floor, Chapter Arts Centre & via Facebook Live
+Where: Media Point, 1st Floor, Chapter Arts Centre, Canton, Cardiff, CF5 1QE & via Facebook Live

 Tickets: £3 on the door

 As usual, our guest readers will read in the first half, after which the floor will be opened to attendees for our popular open mic.
-Those not able to attend in person can watch the main readings here via Facebook live https://www.facebook.com/events/3290945654450920/.
+Those not able to attend in person can watch the main readings right here via Facebook live.

 In a change to our hybrid format, we will no longer be streaming the open mic.
 This is to preserve the open mic as a space where readers can road test new material prior to publication.
 We hope our online audience can understand why we have taken this decision.

-Open mic readers can sign up in advance by emailing firstname.lastname@example.org or put their name down on the night.
+Open mic readers can put their name down by the door on the night.
 Please stick to one A4 page of poetry or prose so that we have time to get though everyone.

-Books by both authors will be available at the event but please note we can only accept cash for copies of books by Mari Ellis Dunning.
+Books by both authors will be available on the night but please note we can unfortunately only take CASH for Philip Gross's Bloodaxe titles.
+Apologies for any inconvenience.

 This event is supported by the Literature Wales Inspiring Communities Fund.